-• The amount of contributions made by a small business to its independent liability fund.
-Please see 33-27-117(1), MCA.

-- A portion of an investment made in a building for the purpose of conserving energy.
-To qualify, the building has to be used in the partnership's business and the result of the investment has to be a substantial reduction in the amount of energy needed to render the building usable.
-Please see 15-32-103, MCA. - Documented expenses for the donation of mineral exploration information to the Montana Tech Foundation.
-Please see 15-32-510, MCA. - Nonbusiness income that is allocated to a specific state.
-This income is not included in computing the partnership's income apportioned to Montana.
-Nonbusiness income that is allocated to Montana is entered on line 20. - Distributive items of income (loss) that the partnership received from a pass-through entity.
+- A deduction equal to fair market value, not to exceed 30% of the net income, of a computer or other sophisticated technological equipment or apparatus intended for use with the computer donated to an elementary, secondary or accredited postsecondary school located in Montana. - The amount of contributions made by a small business to its independent liability fund.
+See 33-27-117(1), MCA. - A portion of an investment made in a building for the purpose of conserving energy.
+To qualify, the building has to be used in the S corporation's business and the result of the investment has to be a substantial reduction in the amount of energy needed to render the building usable.
+See 15-32-103, MCA. - Documented expenses for the donation of mineral exploration information to the Montana Tech Foundation.
+See 15-32-510, MCA. - Nonbusiness income that is allocated to a specific state.
+This income is not included in computing the S corporation's income apportioned to Montana.
+Nonbusiness income that is allocated to Montana is entered on line 19. - Distributive items of income (loss) that the S corporation received from a pass-through entity.

-Add lines 15 and 16, then subtract line 17.
+Add lines 14 and 15, then subtract line 16.

-All partnerships are required to complete lines 19 through 21.
+All S corporations are required to complete lines 18 through 20.

-Line 19 - Income Apportioned to Montana
+Line 18 - Income Apportioned to Montana

-For partnerships without multistate activity, enter 100% as the apportionment percentage and multiply the amount that is reported on line 18 by 100%.
-Enter the result on line 19.
+For S corporations without multistate activity, enter 100% as the apportionment percentage and multiply the amount that is reported on line 17 by 100%.
+Enter the result on line 18.

-For multistate partnerships, multiply the amount that is reported on line 18 by the apportionment percentage reported on line 5 of Schedule I, Apportionment Factors for Multistate Partnerships.
-Enter the result on line 19.
+For multistate S corporations, multiply the amount that is reported on line 17 by the apportionment percentage reported on line 5 of Schedule I, Apportionment Factors for Multistate S Corporations.
+Enter the result on line 18.
 See the instructions for Schedule I on page 6.

-Line 20 - Income Allocated to Montana
+Line 19 - Income Allocated to Montana

-For both multistate partnerships and partnerships without multistate activity, report Montana source income subject to allocation on this line.
-See FAQ ^(B) for "allocation of income" on page 16.
+For both multistate S corporations and S corporations without multistate activity, report Montana source income subject to allocation on this line.
+See FAQ (1) for "allocation of income" on page 15.

-For the amount reported on line 20, the partnership must include each of the following with Form PR-1:
+For the amount reported on line 19, the S corporation must include each of the following with Form CLT-4S:

-- a statement showing each item of Montana source income subject to allocation and its related expenses - a statement explaining the reason for treating the item of income as Montana source income subject to allocation - a copy of other state's income tax or information return if the partnership allocates to a state other than Montana (If the partnership is not required to file an income tax or information return with the other state, the partnership must indicate this in a statement.)
+- a statement showing each item of Montana source income subject to allocation, and its related expenses - a statement explaining the reason for treating the item of income as Montana source income subject to allocation - a copy of the other state's income tax or information return, if the S corporation allocates an item of income to a state other than Montana (If the S corporation is not required to file an income tax or information return with the other state, the S corporation must indicate this in a statement.)

-Line 21 - Total Montana Source Income
+Line 20 - Total Montana Source Income

-Add the amounts on lines 19 and 20.
+Add the amounts on lines 18 and 19.

-Line 22 - Total Montana Composite Return Tax
+Line 21 - Total Montana Composite Return Tax